Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Moreau--Yosida regularization in density-functional theory

-Since we subtract the strictly concave norm-square of $v$ from the concave $E^\lambda(v)$, the MY energy $E_\eps^\lambda(v)$ is \emph{strictly concave}.
+Since we subtract the norm-square of $v$ from the concave $E^\lambda(v)$, the MY energy $E_\eps^\lambda(v)$ is \emph{strongly concave}, which implies strict concavity.
 Conversely, it holds that the Legendre--Fenchel transform of a strictly concave energy functional is always differentiable.
-It is precisely this expression for the energy functional from where we start in the next motivation for MY regularization that is more physically informed.

 With $v = -\nabla F_\eps^\lambda(x)$ we now have a \emph{unique} representing potential $v\in X^*$ for every $x\in X$.
-We have already written $\nabla F_\eps^\lambda$ instead of the subdifferential $\partial F_\eps^\lambda$ because we know that the regularized functional is differentiable.
+We here write $\nabla F_\eps^\lambda$ instead of $\partial F_\eps^\lambda$ because we know that the regularized functional is differentiable.
 This then automatically yields a well-defined and unique mapping from `densities' (elements of $X$) to potentials (elements of $X^*$) without any $v$-representability issue.
-We are not even limited to the $N$-representability set $D\subsetneq X$ any more, and Section~\ref{sec:MY-mixing} will help to make sense of the generalized densities $x\in X$.
+We are not even limited to the $N$-representability set $D\subset X$ any more, and Section~\ref{sec:MY-mixing} will help to make sense of the generalized densities $x\in X$.
 Uniqueness of the potential also means we automatically have a Hohenberg--Kohn-type result.